blewis308/Chat-Server/README.md

 ## Things to note:
 **All** communications are logged; this includes direct messages too.
-Hate speech and non-LeTourenau appropriate messages are not tolerated.
+Hate speech and non-LeTourneau appropriate messages are not tolerated.
 If needed, your username, IP Address, and messages will be reviewed by administration; subsequent action will be taken.

 Please report any bugs, crashes, or other unexpected behavior to an admin.
 Issues presented will be addressed and fixed in a timely manner.

 Have fun!
-This is a welcoming envionment; all people from every walk of life are invited with open arms!
+This is a welcoming environment; all people from every walk of life are invited with open arms!